 This is no mere pool.
 It’s more like an enormous Roman bathhouse, thanks to a marble-clad atrium, columns and cloistered ceiling that surround the 18m heated indoor swimming pool lined with heated beds.
-The second, adults-only pool leads to a hot tub and outdoor terrace.
+The second, adults-only pool leads to an outdoor terrace.

 The serene Three Graces spa is becoming a destination in itself.
 You could spend an entire day here sampling the Ila and Natura Bissé face and body treatments, then skipping from sauna to steam room to snow room to hydrotherapy pool.
 The boundary-pushing treatment menu also has reiki, reflexology, crystal healing and massages for mothers-to-be.

-Grantley Hall contains many multitudes, so you’ll want to be ready for any kind of adventure: sturdy boots for the Dales’ twisty terrain, lots of Lycra for the fitness centre, prim collars for afternoon tea and a splash of sparkle for evenings in Valeria’s.
+Grantley Hall contains many multitudes, so you’ll want to be ready for any kind of adventure: sturdy boots for the Dales’ twisty terrain, lots of Lycra for the fitness centre and prim collars for afternoon tea.

 All public areas on the ground floor and the gardens are designed to be wheelchair accessible; there are two adapted bedrooms and lift access in the Fountains Wing.